 How to serve patties?

-It makes a healthy snack to pack in kid’s lunchbox.
+It makes a healthy and tasty snack to pack in a kid’s lunchbox.

 Make a tortilla veggie wraps with it.
-Slightly smash patties and place on top of lettuce in the middle of the tortilla leaving little space at the edges.
-Layer them with cucumber, tomato slices followed by yogurt dipping sauce or mayonnaise and wrap tortilla up.
+Slightly smash patties and place them on top of the lettuce in the middle of the tortilla leaving little space at the edges.
+Layer them with green salad, cucumber and tomato slices followed by yogurt dipping sauce or mayonnaise or just plain Greek yogurt and wrap the tortilla up.
 First, fold the sides over the filling, then fold the bottom up tightly.

 How to store patties?

-These vegan patties are freezable.
-Allow them to cool completely in a tray, then place in freezer for 3-4 hours until fully frozen.
-Take them out of freezer, wrap each patty in a clingwrap/plastic wrap and then store in freezer bags in a freezer for up to 3 months.
+Freezer: These vegan patties are freezable and a great recipe to include in the meal prep menu.
+Allow them to cool completely in a tray, then place them in the freezer for 3-4 hours until fully frozen.
+Take them out of the freezer, wrap each patty in a clingwrap/ plastic wrap and then store in a freezer-safe bag in a freezer for up to 3 months.

-Sweet potato patties stay good for 3 days in the fridge when stored in an air-tight container.
-Store them in the fridge if you plan to use them up in 2-3 days.
+Fridge: Sweet potato patties stay good for 3-4 days in the fridge when stored in an airtight container.
+Store them in the fridge if you plan to use them in 2-3 days.

 Tips and Tricks